rafael-galvao/rafael-galvao/README.md

 My name is Rafael, and I'm a Software Engineer!

-* 🔭  I’m currently working on Talkdesk 🚀
+🔭 - I work at Talkdesk 🚀 \
-* 🌱  I’m currently learning Kotlin, Ruby, React, Elasticsearch and RabiitMQ 😅
+🌱 - I’m currently learning Ruby \
+👨🏻‍💻 - I've been working with Kotlin and React \
+📚 - I've worked in the past with PHP, Vue and Node.js \
-* 📪  You can contact me at my [LinkedIn](https://www.linkedin.com/in/rafael-galv%C3%A3o/)
+📪 - You can contact me at my [LinkedIn](https://www.linkedin.com/in/rafael-galv%C3%A3o/)